Korla/Appehog.Blog/_posts/2018-12-12-aoc-generators.md

 This all sounds a little scary, but it isn't really.
 I hope that this simple post gives you a short overview what they can do.
 And that my post on a case where I ended up using them shows you how they can actually be useful in cleaning up your code, and making its intent much clearer.

-![Image of a workbench](/assets/images/generator.jpg "Image of a workbench")
-> This isn't actually a generator, but it's the closest that the headquarters can supply at the moment
+![Image of a workbench](/assets/images/generator.jpg "Image of a workbench") *This isn't actually a generator, but it's the closest that the headquarters can supply at the moment, some value was generated when the lumber was stored*

 How do they work?
 ---
-In short, generators are functions which can be asked to yield their next value.
+In short, generators are objects which can be asked to yield their next value.
 This means that they have an internal state, and when asked for their next value, continue from their current state, and yield the next value.
+There's a `function*`-declaration which can be used to create them.
 Here's an example:

 ```js
 function* createGenerator() {